Topic for the Term

 Year 2 Routine

-Collection at the end of the day is at 3.25pm.
+Collection at the end of the day is at 3:30pm.
 Please wait to meet your child outside the Year 2 classrooms at the rear of the Pre-Prep building, and make sure your child has ‘blobbed out’ with their teacher.
+If they are going to after school supervision, or a hobby, the children will be taken to that directly from the classroom.

-If you’d like your child to join us for breakfast, or stay beyond 4:00pm for hobbies or after school supervision/supper club, please contact extendedday@pennthorpe.com to arrange this.
+If you’d like your child to join us for breakfast, or stay beyond 4:30pm for hobbies or after school supervision/supper club, please contact extendedday@pennthorpe.com to arrange this.

 Dates for your Diary